duoshock/UM-70/Assembly Guide.md

 <img src="images/09_RightHowswap_A.jpg" width="400">
 </a>

-There’re 4 sockets on the edge of the right half need modifications on the hot swap sockets.
+There’re 4 sockets on the edge of the right half that needs modifications on the hot swap sockets.

 <a href="images/09_RightHowswap_B.jpg">
 <img src="images/09_RightHowswap_B.jpg" width="400">